 Human traffickers exploit vulnerable domestic and foreign nationals both in the United States and abroad by compelling victims to engage in commercial sex.

 Individuals with and without legal status have been identified as trafficking victims from almost every region of the world.
 According to the U.S. Department of State's 2020 "Trafficking in Persons Report".
 The top three countries of origin are:

 Among the populations in the United States' most vulnerable to human trafficking:

-- unaccompanied foreign national children without lawful immigrant status
+• unaccompanied foreign national children without lawful immigration status

-For further information on Problem-Solving Courts or if you would like to schedule a court visit, please contact the Office of Policy and Planning at ProblemSolving@nycourts.gov
+For further information on Problem-Solving Courts or if you would like to schedule a court visit, please contact the Division of Policy and Planning at ProblemSolving@nycourts.gov